react-navigation/react-navigation/packages/compat/README.md

 Compatibility layer to write navigator definitions in static configuration format.

+Documentation can be found on the [React Navigation website](https://reactnavigation.org/docs/en/next/compatibility.html).

 ## Installation

 Open a Terminal in your project's folder and run,